Promoting pharmacy to others

 Pharmacy press coverage

-BBC News (16th April): reports that local pharmacies are facing a cash crisis, with many supplying prescriptions at a loss.
+BBC News (16th April): BBC News reported that local pharmacies are facing a cash crisis, with many supplying prescriptions at a loss.
 The article features some of the pressures experienced in pharmacies at the moment and includes contributions from PSNC Regional Representative an independent contractor, Mark Burdon, and Chief Executive Officer of Community Pharmacy Lancashire, Kath Gulson.

 The Times (14th April): reported that pharmacies are in desperate need of appropriate funding to stay afloat, with PSNC quoted as saying that the sector is heading towards a “cliff-edge”.